▶ Breaking

 What if I need an older version?06

 Every version is archived on GitHub Releases.
 Older versions remain downloadable indefinitely.
-We generally recommend the latest release — it's usually more stable than the last.
+We generally recommend the latest release.
+It's usually more stable than the last.

 Does the app auto-update?07

 The app checks for updates on launch and will prompt you when one is available.
-Updates are always opt-in — we never silently update the application.
+Updates are always opt-in.
+We never silently update the application.
 Check Settings → Updates for the current behaviour.

 Can I build it myself from source?08